 Internet Cards Games Outlawed In 2006, But Sites Still Operated

-Online Poker Black Friday: The Day The Feds Stopped Online Gaming In The U.S.
+Online Poker Black Friday: The Day The Feds Shuttered Online Gaming

 But on “Black Friday” — everything changed.
 The U.S. government shut down all Internet poker sites within the states.
 Players were pissed; would they get their money back!?
 [UPDATE: The players did, indeed, get their money back.]

-The FBI intends to follow through with its prosecution of the online poker sites, and is seeking $3 billion in restitution.
-But this has created a lot of backlash, especially among foreign countries that love the revenues that online gambling generate.
+The FBI intends to shut down poker sites and is seeking $3 billion in restitution.
+But this has created considerable backlash, especially among foreign countries that love online gambling revenues.

-Antigua Is Angry About Black Friday, Because It Relies On Internet Gaming Revenue
+Antigua Is Angry About Black Friday Because It Relies On Gaming Revenue

 Antigua and Barbuda is preparing to file a formal complaint against the United States with the World Trade Organization, claiming the prosecution is a protectionist measure that restrains trade.

-Antigua is the home of Absolute Poker, one of the biggest companies on the small Caribbean island.
-Antigua is expected to lose a lot of potential tax revenue if the prosecution is upheld, prompting the appeal to the WTO.
+Antigua is the home of Absolute Poker, one of the small Caribbean island’s biggest companies.
+Antigua is expected to lose a lot of tax revenue if the prosecution is upheld, prompting the appeal to the WTO.

 Online Poker Attorney